Key facts about the Nobel Prize. Curiosities and records of the Nobel Prizes The Nobel Prize is not a woman’s business

 Nobel heirs

-In revenge, the US government did not issue a passport to Linus Pauling, and he could not get to a conference in London, where he planned to declare the helical structure of DNA.
+As revenge, the US government did not issue Linus Pauling a passport, and he was unable to attend a conference in London, where he planned to announce the helical structure of DNA.
 Therefore, priority went to Crick and Watson, and not to Pauling.
-Otherwise, there could have been more Nobel medals.
+Otherwise there could have been more Nobel medals.

-Linus Carl Pauling - the famous chemist, crystallographer and pacifist is not in vain considered one of the most prominent scientists of the twentieth century.
-In terms of the significance of his discoveries for science, he stands next to the great Albert Einstein, being, according to studies, one of the two most popular scientists of the 20th century!
-His merits in science, as well as in the field of struggle for the good of mankind, were awarded two Nobel Prizes - in chemistry in 1954 with the wording "For the study of the nature of the chemical bond and its application to explain the structure of complex molecules" and the Peace Prize in 1962.
-In 1970, at the time of "détente", Brezhnev awarded him the international Lenin Prize "For the strengthening of peace between peoples", although until that time Linus Pauling got pretty "nuts" from Soviet scientists for his "bourgeois" views on science.
+Linus Carl Pauling, a famous chemist, crystallographer and pacifist, is not for nothing considered one of the most outstanding scientists of the twentieth century.
+In terms of the significance of his discoveries for science, he stands next to the great Albert Einstein, being, according to research, one of the two most popular scientists of the 20th century!
+His achievements in science, as well as in the field of struggle for the benefit of humanity, were awarded two Nobel Prizes - in chemistry in 1954 with the wording “For the study of the nature of the chemical bond and its application to explaining the structure of complex molecules” and the Peace Prize in 1962.
+In 1970, During the time of “détente,” Brezhnev awarded him the international Lenin Prize “For Strengthening Peace Among Nations,” although until that time Linus Pauling had received a fair amount of punishment from Soviet scientists for his “bourgeois” views on science.

-February 28, 1901 in the American city of Portland in the family of a poor son of emigrants from Germany Herman Pauling and the daughter of American Irish Lucy Isabelle Darling was born reddish vociferous firstborn.
+On February 28, 1901, in the American city of Portland, a reddish, vocal first-born was born into the family of the poor son of German emigrants Herman Pauling and the daughter of Irish-Americans Lucy Isabel Darling.
 The boy was named Linus.
-In infancy, he was a rather noisy child, and his father joked that his son had a real Irish throat, although this property of his offspring did not in the least prevent him from acquiring a daughter the next year, and a year later from giving his son another sister.
+In infancy, he was a rather noisy child, and his father joked that his son had a real Irish throat, although this property of his offspring did not in the least prevent him from getting a daughter the next year, and the year after giving his son another sister.

-At the end of 1904, with a wife and three children in his arms, Herman Pauling, who devoted himself to the vain and traveling profession of a traveling salesman for a medical company, decided to change his occupation and settle in a new place.
-In 1905, he moved to the town, which had a rather sonorous name for the Russian ear, Condon, in the state of Oregon.
+At the end of 1904, with a wife and three children in his arms, Herman Pauling, who had devoted himself to the vain and traveling profession of a traveling salesman for a medical company, decided to change his occupation and settle in a new place.
+In 1905, he moved to a town that had a rather sonorous name for the Russian ear, Condon, in Oregon.
 There he became a pharmacist, opening his own establishment.
-It must be said that a pharmacy in America is not exactly a pharmacy, but also something like a cafe, although in those days this difference was somewhat less noticeable than now.
+It must be said that a pharmacy in America is not quite a pharmacy, but also something like a cafe, although in those days this difference was somewhat less noticeable than now.

 Linus Pauling

 The boy grew up a little and went to school.
-By that time, he knew how to read and write perfectly and literally “swallowed” book after book.
-The family moved to Portland in 1910, and his father, desiring expert advice on how to make the right library for the child, wrote a letter with this question to the local newspaper.
-After all, young Linus studied the Bible - and at the same time enthusiastically absorbed the theory of Darwin.
-The father was afraid that the guy's brains would boil.
-It was necessary to streamline this process somehow.
-His father died in the same year quite young, but before that he managed to significantly replenish the library, including books on chemistry, which in many ways predetermined the fate of the boy.
+By that time he knew how to read and write perfectly and literally “devoured” book after book.
+The family moved to Portland in 1910, and his father, wanting expert advice on how to build the right library for his child, wrote a letter asking this question to the local newspaper.
+After all, young Linus studied the Bible - and at the same time enthusiastically absorbed Darwin's theory.
+The father was afraid that the guy’s brains would boil.
+It was necessary to somehow streamline this process.
+His father died that same year very young, but before that he managed to significantly expand his library, including books on chemistry, which largely predetermined the boy’s fate.

-The family had a hard time.
+It was really hard for the family.
 The mother was a housewife, and the inheritance she received was rather meager.
-To feed his family, Linus went to work as a dishwasher in a cafe, and in the evenings sorted and sorted paper in a printing house.
-He was a closed and thoughtful guy, he could stare for hours at various insects and sort out colorful pebbles so enthusiastically that the sisters predicted a career for Linus as a jeweler.
-At the age of 13, Pauling entered a chemical laboratory and was so shocked and fascinated by this sight that he decided to immediately become a chemist.
-He brought kitchen utensils into his room and got his own home survey center.
+To feed his family, Linus went to work as a dishwasher in a cafe, and in the evenings he sorted and sorted paper in a printing house.
+He was a reserved and thoughtful guy, he could spend hours staring at various insects and sorting out colorful stones so enthusiastically that his sisters predicted a career as a jeweler for Linus.
+At the age of 13, Pauling found himself in a chemical laboratory and was so shocked and fascinated by this spectacle that he immediately decided to become a chemist.
+He brought kitchen utensils into his room and acquired his own home research center.

-Due to the need and the need to work, the young man could not continue his studies at school, but this did not become an obstacle to his admission to the free Oregon Agricultural College, which later became a state university.
+Due to poverty and the need to work, the young man was unable to continue his studies at school, but this did not prevent him from entering the free Oregon Agricultural College, which later became a state university.
 Linus studied so hard that all the teachers paid attention to him.
-In the last year, he became an assistant at the department, and a year later - already at once at four.
-In 1922 he became a bachelor in chemical technology.
-Pauling is called to the Caltech in Pasadena, and he is writing his dissertation there.
-Then he marries the pretty Ava Helen Miller, his student, the hope and support of his life, who bore him three sons and a daughter.
-Ave and Linus lived together for 58 happy years.
+In his last year he became an assistant at the department, and a year later he became an assistant at the department.
+In 1922 he became a bachelor in the field chemical technology.
+Pauling was invited to the California Institute of Technology in Pasadena, and he was writing his dissertation there.
+Then he marries the pretty Ava Helen Miller, his student, the hope and support of his whole life, who bore him three sons and a daughter.
+Together Ave and Linus lived 58 happy years.

-Pauling received his doctorate in chemistry in 1925.
-In a little over five years, he became first an assistant professor, then an associate professor, and in 1931 a professor of chemistry.
-All this time, Linus Pauling successfully and fruitfully worked in the field of crystallography, X-raying various crystals.
-He read radiographs with such ease and simplicity that some of the students laughed, saying that he had vision that allowed him to see subatomic structures with his own eyes.
+In 1925, Pauling received his doctorate in chemistry.
+In just over five years, he first became an assistant professor, then an associate professor, and in 1931, a professor of chemistry.
+All this time, Linus Pauling worked successfully and fruitfully in the field of crystallography, X-raying various crystals.
+He read X-rays with such ease and simplicity that some students laughed, saying that he had the vision to see subatomic structures with his own eyes.

-By the way, Pauling, still quite a young man, had an undoubted teaching gift, being able to fully involve the audience in the learning process.
+By the way, Pauling, still a very young man, had an undoubted teaching gift, being able to fully involve the audience in the learning process.
 He explained his subject so vividly and vividly that the students did not notice the time.
-At the same time, Pauling had a unique talent: in just a few simple and accessible phrases for average minds, he could explain the most complex processes and achieve successful results precisely in understanding the subject.
-For example, the great Einstein, who considered all ordinary doctors of physics to be fools who could not understand his theory of relativity, did not succeed at all.
-Although, in fact, the brilliant physicist simply did not know how to clearly enough explain it to the audience.
-It's good that at least Ioffe and Landau were sorted out ...
+At the same time, Pauling had a unique talent: in literally a few simple and accessible phrases to the average mind, he could explain the most complex processes and achieve successful results precisely in understanding the subject.
+For example, the great Einstein, who considered all ordinary doctors of physics to be fools who could not understand his theory of relativity, was completely unable to do this.
+Although in fact the brilliant physicist simply did not know how to explain it clearly enough to the audience.
+It’s good that at least Ioffe and Landau were sorted out...

-Pauling receives a scholarship and goes to Europe, where he trains in the laboratories of the major European luminaries of that time - Sommerfeld, Schrödinger, Bohr.
+Pauling received a scholarship and went to Europe, where he trained in the laboratories of major European luminaries of that time - Sommerfeld, Schrödinger, Bohr.

-Linus Pauling elucidated a number of immune mechanisms by studying proteins and antibodies.
-He studied hemoglobin, made discoveries in the field of virology.
-The outbreak of World War II forced Pauling to take the path of fighting fascism.
-A staunch pacifist who ignored the past world war, he develops explosives, jet fuel, oxygen generators for aviation and submariners.
+Linus Pauling clarified a number of mechanisms of immunity by studying proteins and antibodies.
+He studied hemoglobin and made discoveries in the field of virology.
+The outbreak of the Second World War forced Pauling to take the path of fighting fascism.
+A convinced pacifist who ignored the past world war, he develops explosives, jet fuel, oxygen generators for aviation and submariners.
 Military doctors received from him a system for obtaining blood plasma in field conditions.
-His contribution to the victory was very great and was awarded the medal of the US government.
-But respect for the scientist was soon replaced by hysteria...
+His contribution to the victory was very great and was awarded a US government medal.
+But respect for the scientist soon gave way to hysteria...

 In the USSR, Pauling's theory was met with hostility.
 It caused an outbreak of state obscurantism and communist indignation.
-After the massacre of linguists, cyberneticists and geneticists, chemistry became the target of the “red scientists” from the MGB.
-Pauling's resonance theory, as well as Ingold's related mesomerism theory, became the target of an attack on the "bourgeois worldview".
-In 1951, a meeting of obscurantists from science was held in the USSR, who "defeated" Pauling's theory.
-But this did not prevent the world community from appreciating the works of the scientist.
+After the massacre of linguists, cybernetics and geneticists, the target of the “red scientists” from the MGB became chemistry.
+Pauling's theory of resonance, as well as Ingold's related theory of mesomerism, became the target of an attack on the “bourgeois worldview.”
+In 1951, a meeting of obscurantists from science was held in the USSR, “defeating” Pauling’s theory.
+But this did not stop the world community from appreciating the scientist’s works.
 In 1954 he was awarded the Nobel Prize in Chemistry.

-As a member of the US federal security commissions, he recognized the dangers of nuclear weapons and delved deeply into the subject.
-The result was an anti-war committee formed in 1946, which included prominent nuclear scientists.
+As a member of US federal safety commissions, he became aware of the dangers of nuclear weapons and became deeply involved in the issue.
+The result was an anti-war committee formed in 1946, which included famous nuclear scientists.
 Pauling proved that tests atomic weapons a priori cannot be safe.
-The public was dumbfounded.
-The fact that because of strontium-90 every year 55,000 children will be born disabled, and 500,000 stillborn, and iodine-131 threatens literally everyone with thyroid cancer, especially killed the American inhabitants.
-Panic and protests began in the country, the government put Linus Pauling on the unreliable list and became interested in his "anti-American activities."
-As revenge, the US government did not issue a passport to the scientist, and Pauling could not get to London for a scientific conference where he planned to stun the world with a DNA helix.
+The audience was dumbfounded.
+What especially killed American citizens was the fact that because of strontium-90, every year 55,000 children will be born disabled, and 500,000 will be stillborn, and iodine-131 threatens literally everyone with thyroid cancer.
+Panic and protests began in the country, the government added Linus Pauling to the list of unreliable people and became interested in his “anti-American activities.”
+As revenge, the US government did not issue the scientist a passport, and Pauling was unable to get to London for a scientific conference, where he planned to stun the world with the DNA helix.
 Therefore, priority went to Crick and Watson, and not to him.
-Otherwise, there could have been more Nobel medals.
+Otherwise there could have been more Nobel medals.

-He was completely blocked from funding, and he could no longer work, but did not give up.
-Three years later, Pauling again annoyed the US government and Congress by signing the Declaration of Civil Disobedience "Conscience Against the Vietnam War."
+His funding was completely cut off, and he could no longer work, but he did not give up.
+Three years later, Pauling again annoyed the US government and Congress by signing the Declaration of Civil Disobedience “Conscience Against the Vietnam War.”
 Linus Pauling had to leave the University and move to Stafford.

 Kidney problems started.
-In the Irish, the kidneys are generally a sore spot.
-Moreover, Linus's genetics were not at all like those of a long-liver: his father died at 34, his mother at 45.
+For the Irish, the kidneys are generally a sore spot.
+Moreover, Linus’s genetics were not at all like those of a long-liver: his father died at 34, his mother at 45.
 Nothing helped.
-Biochemists, including the famous Irving Stone, suggested that he drink vitamin C. Back in those days, people understood that it was not only about viruses and bacteria.
-A man, like a monkey, does not produce ascorbic acid, and everything else is easy, and up to a gram per day - exactly as much as needed.
-Pauling calculated his dose of vitamin C. It turned out to be 10 grams per day, as much as 200 times more than you can get from food.
+Biochemists, including the famous Irving Stone, suggested that he drink vitamin C. Even in those days, people understood that it was not just a matter of viruses and bacteria.
+A person, like a monkey, does not produce ascorbic acid, but all other animals do it easily, and up to a gram per day - exactly as much as needed.
+Pauling calculated his dose of vitamin C. It turned out to be 10 grams per day, as much as 200 times more than can be obtained from food.
 I tested the dosage on myself - the colds stopped.

-There was a sea of reviews of those cured and recovered, although the press imputed to him the destruction of the entire American people.
-In response, Pauling stated that aspirin, taken randomly, kills 10,000 people every year, half of them children.
+There were a lot of reviews from those who were cured and recovered, although the press charged him with the destruction of the entire American people.
+In response, Pauling stated that aspirin, taken at random, kills 10,000 people every year, half of them children.
 And no one has died from ascorbic acid yet.
 Not stopping there, the scientist is studying the effect of vitamin C on cholesterol metabolism.
-He makes a rather ambiguous conclusion by modern standards that the use of vitamin C protects blood vessels from "bad" cholesterol.
+He makes a conclusion, rather ambiguous by modern standards, that the use of vitamin C protects blood vessels from “bad” cholesterol.
 At this time, pharmaceutical concerns and individual greedy pharmacists continued to spoil the scientist.
-He was declared a charlatan, constantly hounded in the newspapers, cut off on the road.
+He was declared a charlatan, constantly hounded in the newspapers, and cut off on the road.
 And he continued to experiment on himself.

-More recently, studies have shown that vitamin C overdoses cause serious problems, in particular gastrointestinal problems. intestinal tract.
-It was argued that there was no fault of the scientist, he simply did not have time to finish the research (although he managed to recommend taking vitamin C to the whole nation).
-Even his mistakes in dosages made doctors seriously take up the problem of vitamins.
+Later, research results showed that overdoses of vitamin C cause serious problems, in particular from the gastrointestinal tract. intestinal tract.
+They argued that it was not the scientist’s fault, he simply did not have time to complete the research (although he managed to recommend taking vitamin C to an entire nation).
+Even his mistakes in dosages forced doctors to take the problem of vitamins seriously.
 Pauling received two Nobel Prizes, a lot of medals, orders, honorary titles and other awards.
-But he presented the main award to himself: Pauling lived for almost 94 years, and for the last 27 years he did not get sick with anything.
+But he presented the main award to himself: Pauling lived for almost 94 years, and for the last 27 years he was not sick.
 Until the last minute he remained in a bright, lively mind, clear consciousness and cheerfulness.
-It just disappeared one day...
+Just one day he was gone...

-Probably, only the desire of mankind for self-expression and heroic deeds contributes to the emergence of unusually tenacious initiatives.
-So a gentleman by the name of Nobel took it and decided to leave his money to his descendants in order to reward the gentlemen who distinguished themselves in one area or another.
-He has long rested in the damp earth, and the people remember him.
-The population is waiting (some impatiently) when the next lucky ones will be announced.
-And the candidates try, set goals, even intrigue, trying to climb this Olympus of glory.
-And if everything is clear with scientists and researchers - they receive their awards for real achievements or discoveries, then how do the Nobel Peace Prize winners stand out?
+Probably, only humanity’s desire for self-expression and heroic deeds contributes to the emergence of unusually tenacious initiatives.
+So a gentleman named Nobel took it and decided to leave his money to his descendants in order to reward gentlemen who had distinguished themselves in one field or another.
+He rested in the damp earth for a long time, but the people remember him.
+The population is waiting (some impatiently) for the next lucky ones to be announced.
+And the candidates try, set goals, even intrigue, trying to ascend to this Olympus of glory.
+And if everything is clear with scientists and researchers - they receive their awards for real achievements or discoveries, then what makes the Nobel Peace Prize laureates stand out?
 Interesting?
 Let's figure it out.

 Who awards the prize and for what?